sjdv1982/seamless/sphinx/source/new-project.md

 Dependency graphs are most straightforward if you are porting a workflow of command line tools, where all inputs and outputs are files.
 There several tools that specialize in such workflows, such as SnakeMake and NextFlow.
 You could define your concrete dependency graph using one of these tools, and then convert it to Seamless to add monitoring and visualization.
 For SnakeMake, there is an automatic converter (see [example](https://github.com/sjdv1982/seamless/tree/stable/examples/snakemake-tutorial)).

 A transformation may wrap a single bash command that invokes a single command line tool, or a small block of commands.
 In Seamless, such a transformation will be either a bash transformer ([example](https://github.com/sjdv1982/seamless/blob/stable/tests/highlevel/bash.py)) or a Docker transformer ([example](https://github.com/sjdv1982/seamless/blob/stable/tests/highlevel/docker_.py)).
 In both cases, the transformer will have a code cell written in bash, and the result must be printed to `/dev/stdout`.
-For multiple outputs, create a .tgz and print that to `/dev/stdout`.
+For multiple outputs, create a tar file and print that to `/dev/stdout`.
 Within a bash/Docker transformer, every input X is available as file X. Small inputs are also accessible as a variable $X. After execution, all files are deleted.

 There are two strategies to define a transformation.